jrcichra/bitwarden-secrets-operator/README.md

 # Usage

 See `examples/operator.yaml`.
-You'll want to first run it with `tail -f /dev/null`, exec in, and run `bw login`.
-From there subsequent runs of the operator will get the session id from `bw unlock`.
+You'll want to first run it with `tail -f /dev/null`, exec in, and run `bw login`. `echo -n` the token into `/root/.config/Bitwarden CLI/session`.

 The example uses a PVC with `ReadWriteOnce` but if your storage class supports it, you can change that to `ReadWriteMany` and up the replica count.
 There's currently no leader election, but that should be OK.